 Some lenders may allow you to switch to a different product and may reduce your early repayment charge for the privilege.
 Consider all your options and really crunch those numbers before remortgaging.
 This is why it’s vital to do your homework before choosing a particular mortgage in the first place.
 Our expert mortgage advisors will always make any additional lender fees clear to everyone before committing to a mortgage.

-You don’t have much mortgage left to pay
+You don’t have much of a mortgage left to pay

 If the majority of your mortgage has already been paid off and it falls below a certain amount, then it may not be worth remortgaging.
 If the remaining balance of your mortgage is around £50,000 then lenders tend to charge higher fees.
 If the amount is really low, for instance £25,000, most lenders will deem it too small of an amount to mortgage.
 There are other alternatives, such as taking out a lifetime mortgage, which may be more suitable if you’re coming to the end of your mortgage term.